Acupuncture for Neck Pain

 Relief for stiffness, tension, and everyday aches

 Neck pain — whether it’s chronic stiffness from hours at a screen, tension that climbs into the shoulders and base of the skull, or pain that limits how far you can turn your head — is something we see and treat regularly at our Chelsea clinic.
 Research suggests acupuncture may help by reducing inflammation, releasing tight muscles, and calming the nervous system signals that keep pain cycling.
-Many patients arrive having already tried stretching, massage, or physical therapy with limited results.
-Acupuncture often works best when those approaches have plateaued — or as a complement to them.
-Most people notice some change within a few sessions.

 How Acupuncture Helps